8fold/site-joshbruce.com/content/public/experiences/the-system/content.md

 Some people are only meant to be "Facebook friends" and there's nothing wrong with that.
 Further, some people start as close friends and become "Facebook friends" and there's nothing wrong with that either.

+**If incapacitated**, these folks should be notified, however, they may not be one of the key people listed in the Contact app section below.

 ### The reviews

 This is a group of lists in the Reminders app and stores recurring maintenance tasks.